CreAI-Lab/creai-lab.github.io/ScienceLive Results/index.md

   tooltip: See the results of our NEMO ScienceLive study
 ---

-# {% include icon.html icon="fa-solid fa-puzzle-piece" %}Daily puzzle challenge
+# {% include icon.html icon="fa-solid fa-puzzle-piece" %}ScienceLive Results

 Unfortunately, we have no results yet.